mbed-ce/mbed-ce-dot-dev/docs/mcu-info/AMA3B1KK.md

 Currently, Mbed OS hardcodes usage of the 2V reference to provide the maximum possible analog range.
 This means that analog in pins can **only measure voltages between 0V and 2V**, not the full 3.3V I/O voltage range!

 Also note that ADC_REF is not pinned out on the Artemis module, so it's impossible to use the external ADC reference with this hardware.

+### GPIO Pullups and Pulldowns

+Every GPIO pin other than IO_20 has an optional pullup resistor.
+This resistor has a real value between 13 and 27 kOhms.
+Note that some specific pins have four different pullup resistor options, but the other options are not currently supported by Mbed.

+IO_20, on the other hand, has the option for a pulldown resistor and is the only IO that does.
+This resistor has a real value between 26 and 40 kOhms.